ShwetaMane13/ShwetaMane13/README.md

 - 👩🏻‍💻 Ex: **Tricog Health** and **NewOwl AI**
 - 🧭 On a mission to create clean, user-first experiences
-- 🎵 Guitar, sunsets, and deep tech convos are my recharge points
 - 🛠 I’m always learning, iterating, and pushing toward excellence

 ---